 In order to keep the seasoning, you must never wash a cast iron pan with dish soap, which is a degreaser.
 If you do, you strip away the protective coating, which will cause your skillet to rust.

 Let’s first talk about how to season a cast iron skillet, and then I’ll go into how to clean a cast iron skillet so you don’t lose your seasoning.

-Most cast iron skillets you buy now days are sold as “pre-seasoned” but I always season them anyway, just to be sure.
+Most skillets you buy nowadays are sold as “pre-seasoned” but I always season them anyway, just to be sure.

 How to Season a Cast Iron Skillet

-Preheat the oven to 350 degrees F. Place a rimmed baking sheet on the bottom rack.
+- Preheat the oven to 350 degrees F. Place a rimmed baking sheet on the bottom rack.

-Bake the skillet for approximately 2 hours.
-The pores in the iron will open and absorb the shortening, and the excess will drip down off the baking sheet.
+- Bake the skillet for approximately 2 hours.
+The pores in the iron will open and absorb the shortening, and the excess fat will drip down on the baking sheet.

 You should do this to new, or newly acquired, cast iron skillets and again anytime your seasoning seems to be wearing off, i.e. when the babysitter puts your cast iron skillet in the dishwasher!!

 However, if you care for your skillets properly after you’ve seasoned them… You may never have to season them again.
 Through cooking and proper cleaning, the seasoning will improve over time.